Sarfaraj525/Sarfaraj525-B5-Assignment-1/README.md

 -> Boosts IntelliSense suggestions in IDEs

-🧠 Difference Between any, unknown, and never in TypeScript
+🧠 Explain the difference between any, unknown, and never types in TypeScript.

 1. any – Turn Off Type Safety
 When a variable is declared as any, TypeScript will not check its type at all.
 It effectively disables all type-checking for that variable.